-Property Туре Count Description source (element) URI 0-n URI indicating where the tool may acquire values, value bounds, or value choices for this signature (element) special 0-1 A digital signature asserting authorship and allowing verification of the integrity of the Value.
+Property Туре Count Description source (element) URI 0-n URI indicating where the tool may acquire values, value bounds, or value choices for this <xccdf:value> element.
+XCCDF does not attach any meaning to the URI; it may be an arbitrary community or tool-specific value, or a pointer directly to a resource.
+If several values for the <xccdf:source> element appear, then they SHALL represent alternative means or locations for obtaining the value in descending order of preference (i.e., most preferred first).</xccdf:source></xccdf:value> signature (element) special 0-1 A digital signature asserting authorship and allowing verification of the integrity of the Value.
 See Section 6.2.7. id (attribute) special 1 Unique element identifier.
 See Section 6.2.3. type (attribute) string 0-1 The data type of the Value: "string", "number", or "boolean" (default: "string").
-A tool may choose any convenient form to store a Value's $$ element, but the $@type$ attribute conveys how the Value SHOULD be treated for user input validation purposes during tailoring processing.
+A tool may choose any convenient form to store a Value's <xccdf:value> element, but the $@type$ attribute conveys how the Value SHOULD be treated for user input validation purposes during tailoring processing.
 The $@type$ attribute MAY also be used to give additional guidance to the user or to validate the user's input.
-For example, if an $$ element's $@type$ attribute is "number", then a tool might choose to reject user tailoring input that is not composed of digits.
-In the case of a list of values, the $@type$ attribute, if present, SHALL be applied to all elements of the list individually. operator (attribute) string 0-1 The operator to be used for comparing this Value to some part of the test system's configuration during rule checking (default: "equals").
+For example, if an <math><xccdf:value></xccdf:value></math> element's $@type$ attribute is "number", then a tool might choose to reject user tailoring input that is not composed of digits.
+In the case of a list of values, the $@type$ attribute, if present, SHALL be applied to all elements of the list individually.</xccdf:value> operator (attribute) string 0-1 The operator to be used for comparing this Value to some part of the test system's configuration during rule checking (default: "equals").
 See Section 6.4.5.4. interactive (attribute) boolean 0-1 Whether tailoring for this Value should also be performed during benchmark application (default: false).
 The benchmark consumer MAY ignore the attribute if asking the user is not feasible or not supported. interfaceHint (attribute) string 0-1 A hint or recommendation to a benchmark consumer or producer about how the user might select or adjust the Value.
-If used, this element SHALL have one of the following interface pattern values: • "choice" (multiple choice) • "textline" (multiple lines of text) • "text" (single line of text) • "date" (date) • "datetime" (date and time)
+If used, this element SHALL have one of the following interface pattern values: "choice" (multiple choice) "textline" (multiple lines of text) "text" (single line of text) "date" (date) "datetime" (date and time)